Product Name: Neuro Clarity

 75 mg is a relatively low dosage.

-You probably heard of Acetyl-L-Carnitine before, since it is often mentioned amino acid.
+You probably heard of Acetyl-L-Carnitine before, since it is an often mentioned amino acid.
 If not, don’t worry.
 This amino acid is commonly used for increasing our mental and physical performance.

 L-Glutamine is a conditionally essential amino acid, which means that we “might have to supplement it.”
 It’s an all-right addon, but it doesn’t play a significant role here.